-Climate and Average Weather in Jamaica
+Climate and Weather of Jamaica

 The climate in Jamaica is tropical, with hot and humid weather, although higher inland regions are more temperate.
 Some regions on the south coast, such as the Liguanea Plain and the Pedro Plains, are relatively dry areas.

-The average daily temperature is around 25°C. The nicest weather is in the dry period from January to April.
-The sun shines often and sometimes some clouds appear which grow into a rainstorm.
-The weather is the friendliest during this period.
+The nicest weather occurs during the dry period from January to April.
+The sun shines often, though sometimes clouds develop into rainstorms.
+This period is generally the most pleasant.

-Please select the city below you wish to travel to, or the one closest to your destination.
-Each selected city will show you the following graphs:
+Please select the city you plan to visit, or one closest to your destination.
+For each selected city, you will see the following graphs:

 1. Yearly average minimum and maximum temperatures